zadvorsky/three.bas/README.md

 See [examples](http://three-bas-examples.surge.sh/), [documentation](http://three-bas-examples.surge.sh/docs/) and the wiki for more information.

+There is also a tutorial [here](https://medium.com/@Zadvorsky/into-vertex-shaders-594e6d8cd804) that goes through the basics of vertex shaders, and the approach of BAS.
+Part 4 in particular focusses on using this extension.

 ## Compatibility
 Tested with THREE.js r98.
 May fail with older versions (r74 and down).